Plastic wrap: Environmental concerns

-The accumulation of plastic debris on the Earth threatens both wildlife and the environment.
+The accumulation of plastic debris on the Earth is seen as a threat to both wildlife and the environment.
 Plastic debris might choke or trap wildlife, and it could also penetrate toxic compounds into ecosystems.
 This land-originated problem has become a problem in ocean ecosystem as well since streams and rivers which are close to the land have carried the plastic debris into the coast, and currents transfer it to everywhere in the ocean.
 Plastic debris is a potential danger to all forms of aquatic life.
 Some marine species, like sea turtles, take plastic as prey items by mistake.
-Besides, some species might even pick up plastics and feed their offspring, which cause huge problems on growth and even cause mortality.
-Toxic compounds in plastics can disrupt hormone regulation in the cells of organisms, which can lead to alteration of animals’ mating behavior, reproductive ability, and even cause the development of tumors.
-Plastic debris could be a big threat to lives in the ocean.
+Also, some species might even pick up plastics to feed their offspring, which cause huge problems on growth and even cause mortality.
+Toxic compounds in plastics can disrupt hormone regulation in the cells of organisms, which can lead to alteration of animals' mating behavior, reproductive ability, and even cause the development of tumors.

 A study shows that using recycled plastic materials can reduce the environmental impacts significantly as a result of minimizing exploration, mining and transportation of natural gas and oil.
 One of the possible ways to increase the recycling rate is adding fibrous reinforcement into plastics.
 The environmental impact has been assessed using the life cycle assessment method.
 The results showed that plastics with fibrous reinforcement added can sharply reduce resource usage and global warming in civil applications.